 The main ghost that is said to haunt this location is said to be a female spirit called Simone.
 It is believed that she is the spirit of a prostitute who was murdered in the building by a mining executive.

-There have also been strange male voice heard in the property when nobody has been there!
+There has also been a strange male voice heard in the property when nobody has been there!

 Some reports also say that there are the spirits of children running through the halls at night.